IBM-Bluemix-Docs/ComposeForPostgreSQL/dashboard-backups.md

 2. The backup includes a README file: `data/backup/*timestamp*/snapshot/README`.
 Open the README file in a text editor.
 3. Download and install PostgreSQL locally.
 The README file indicates the version of PostgreSQL that the backup should be run with.
 4. Follow the instructions in the README file to run a local copy of your database.
 Start your local PostgreSQL inside the snapshot directory with the command `postgres -D conf`.
 You can then connect to the db by running: `psql postgres -U focker`.

+## Restoring a backup

+To restore a backup to a new service instance, follow the steps to view existing backups, then click in the corresponding row to expand the options for the backup you want to download.
+Click on the **Restore** button.
+A message is displayed to let you know that a resotre has been initiated.
+The new service instance will automatically be named "postgres-restore-[timestamp]", and appears on your dashboard when provisioning starts.